skhan1710/Credit-Risk-Probability-Default/README.md

 | fico_avg | 0.213 |
 | acc_open_past_24mths | 0.193 |

 IV and SHAP rankings diverge.
 IV ranked fico_avg second (IV = 0.116).
 SHAP ranks installment second (mean SHAP = 0.499).
-IV measures each variable's signal in isolation — how well does fico_avg alone separate goods from bads?
+IV measures each variable's signal in isolation i.e. how well does fico_avg alone separate goods from bads?
 SHAP measures actual influence inside the trained model, which includes interactions between features.
 Installment and loan_amnt are correlated with term (longer term loans have lower monthly payments on the same principal), and the model learned to use all three together.
-IV can't see that; SHAP can.

 ## Population Stability